centrual/growth_engineering_youtube_test_frontend/README.md

 * CSS modules are used for the styling of components.
 * Atomic design methodology was used to keep the components in order.

-Youtube playlist template taken from [this url](https://gitu.net/en/details/youtube-playlist-template-freebie) and reconstructed with Adobe XD.
+I made very simple youtube playlist template with Adobe XD.